microsoft/playwright/docs/src/test-configuration-js.md

 const config = {
   // Look for test files in the "tests" directory, relative to this configuration file
   testDir: 'tests',

+  // change the default data-testid to a custom attribute
+  testIdAttribute: 'data-pw'

   // Each test is given 30 seconds
   timeout: 30000,